yeemachine/kalidokit/README.md

 ## Community Showcase

 If you'd like to share a creative use of KalidoKit, please reach out or send a pull request!
 Feel free to also use our Twitter hashtag, [#kalidokit](https://twitter.com/search?q=%23kalidokit).
+Kalidoface also now has a [Discord server][discord-url]!
+Come and join us!

 [![Kalidoface virtual webcam](https://raw.githubusercontent.com/yeemachine/kalidoface-live2d-models/main/promo/TW-Promo-short.gif)](https://kalidoface.com) [![Kalidoface Pose Demo](https://cdn.glitch.me/29e07830-2317-4b15-a044-135e73c7f840%2Fkalidoface-pose-dance.gif?v=1633453098775)](https://3d.kalidoface.com)